 The product “E6000 Craft” can be applied at temperatures between 50 and 90 degrees Fahrenheit.
-And it can stand up to temperatures from -40 to 180 degrees Fahrenheit when it is fully cured.
+It can stand up to temperatures from -40 to 180 degrees Fahrenheit when it is fully cured.
 So, you get the idea of how effective the glue is against extreme temperatures.

 Having said that, the glue is not suitable for some materials including paper, styrofoam, polyethylene, and some other materials.
-And using the E6000 Craft glue on an object that generally comes into contact with water or food is not recommended.
+Using the E6000 Craft glue on an object that generally comes into contact with water or food is not recommended.

 Does E6000 Work on Fabric?